loicq256/FREQTALS---Thesis/freqt_python/freqt/README.md

 ## Using FREQTALS ##

 ### Syntax ###
 execute FREQTALS on a single dataset and a minimum support threshold.
-Here are the arguments order:
+Here are the order of the arguments:
 `CONFIG_FILE MIN_SUPPORT INPUT_DIR`

 where